mirosodja/ledinska-imena_moj-Pvac/readme.md

 # Application Overview
-This is a mobile application built using React Native and Expo framework.
-The main purpose of this application is for users to save the locations they have visited and share it with others.
+Moj Pvac is a mobile application built using React Native and Expo framework.
+The main purpose of this application is for users to save the locations they have visited.

 ## Features
 * User can save a place with a name, description, and image.